yihui/yihui.org/content/tinytex/faq.md

     tinytex::install_tinytex(bundle = 'TinyTeX-2')
     ```

-    in R, or if you use the [Shell/Batch script](../#installation) to install TinyTeX, set the environment varialbe `TINYTEX_INSTALLER=TinyTeX` before you run the script.
+    in R, or if you use the [Shell/Batch script](../#installation) to install TinyTeX, set the environment varialbe `TINYTEX_INSTALLER=TinyTeX-2` before you run the script.

     This may take quite a while since it needs to download and install about 2 GB of packages.